This document is a step-by-step guide for setting up the Microsoft Dynamics Great Plains integration within BrightGauge.

 Step 2 - Download and Install BrightGauge Agent

 Since Great Plains runs off a SQL database, you’ll need to download and configure the BrightGauge Agent.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
+Click the Download link to download the agent.
 Documentation to help set up configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your MS-SQL database for Great Plains.
 If you have issues, there are some known issues here or you contact Support by selecting Help > Open a Ticket from the top menu bar.

 Step 3 - Create a SQL user within the Great Plains database